LyneQ/dotfiles/_assets/COLORS.md

 ## Backgrounds & Surfaces
 - bg-glass: rgba(4, 4, 4, 0.85)
-  - Used by: Waybar window, Wofi window
+  - Used by: Waybar window, Wofi window, nwg-dock window
+  - Note: nwg-drawer uses a lighter glass variant at rgba(4, 4, 4, 0.65) for higher transparency
 - bg-surface: #1a1a1a
   - Used by: Wofi input, tooltips background